voxpupuli/puppet-virtualbox/README.markdown

 This module installs VirtualBox on a Linux host using the official repositories or custom defined repositories.
 By default, this module will also configure the kernel modules required to run VirtualBox.

-By default, this module will install the Oracle VirtualBox yum/apt repo (see the [Note for Debian/Ubuntu Users using Puppet < 3.4.0](#Note for Debian/Ubuntu Users using Puppet < 3.4.0) below), install the VirtualBox package, and build the VirtualBox kernel modules.
+By default, this module will install the Oracle VirtualBox yum/apt repo (see the [Note for Debian/Ubuntu Users using Puppet < 3.5.0](#note-for-debianubuntu-users-using-puppet--350) below), install the VirtualBox package, and build the VirtualBox kernel modules.
 You can define a custom package name and/or version, you can also opt to not manage the repositories with this module.
 Because of the strange convention Oracle has opted to use for versioning VirtualBox, if you set a custom package name, the `version` parameter will be ignored.
 If you wish to define a package version with a custom package name, you must use the `package_ensure` parameter.

 ## Support